rishab231/rishab231.github.io/_posts/2018-07-26-pair-trading.markdown

 - Engineered a data-driven pair-trading algorithm using graph theory to find statistical arbitrage opportunities.
 - On a simplified level, constructed a graph where each node represents a company's stock and an edge represents a historical correlation between two companies' stock price (using complements and substitute technique).
-- Designed multiple pair trading investment strategies based on price movements that are mapped in the graph.
+- Developed multiple pair trading investment strategies based on price movements in the macro stock market graph.

 ---